-If you are homeschooling a high school student, it’s time to discuss his/her future.
+If you are homeschooling a high school student, it’s time to discuss your student’s future.
 What does your student want to do beyond high school?
-This will impact what type of courses s/he takes during high school.
+This will impact the type of courses taken during high school.
 Is your student strictly academic or more interested in trade training?

 Benefits of AP

 - Cost Savings: AP classes are free, however, to earn the credits, students must pass the AP exam which costs $89.
 The courses also enable students to test out of many prerequisite courses–translation: saving money on tuition.